 Updated 6 September 2023 – reflecting relevant policy changes – technical and clinical advice not updated since May 2023 due to Therapeutics TAG disestablishment.
 Document should only be used after awareness that the clinically relevant content has not been reviewed for currency since May 2023

 This guideline is intended to be an accessible summary of hospital management of ADULTS (including in pregnancy) with confirmed or probable COVID-19.
 The earlier versions of this document are adapted from international ‘living’ guidelines for the Aotearoa New Zealand context by the Ministry of Health COVID-19 Therapeutics Advisory.
-This Therapeutics TAG group was disestablished in May 2023 and the current review has been undertaken by the clinical advisors within the outbreak response within Te Whatu Ora National Public Health Service and senior clinicians within the COVID-19 clinical aadvisors’ group (a group of Aotearoa New Zealand clinicians, including representation from Infectious Diseases, Respiratory Medicine, Intensive Care, General Medicine, Obstetric Medicine, Primary Care, Emergency Medicine and Pharmacy).
+This Therapeutics TAG group was disestablished in May 2023 and the current review has been undertaken by the clinical advisors within the outbreak response within Te Whatu Ora National Public Health Service and senior clinicians within the COVID-19 clinical advisors’ group (a group of Aotearoa New Zealand clinicians, including representation from Infectious Diseases, Respiratory Medicine, Intensive Care, General Medicine, Obstetric Medicine, Primary Care, Emergency Medicine and Pharmacy).
 This update reflects changes to isolation and mask mandates announced by the government on 15 August 2023.

 Further detailed guidance, including treatments that are either not recommended, or recommended only within a clinical trial, can be accessed in links to international guidance at the end of this document.
 Local specialist services with expertise in managing COVID-19 may consider emerging treatments outside of this guideline.